drademann/kata-playground-clojure/README.md

-# Welcome to a Kata Playground for Clojure!
+# Kata Playground for Clojure

 I use this project to easily do Coding Katas.
 Each Kata comes with test and example.